TheFatPanda97/calculator/README.md

 1. clone the repo: `git clone https://github.com/TheFatPanda97/calculator.git`
 2. go into the repo: `cd calculator`
 3. run the setup script: `./setup.bash`
-4. run the frontend and backend: `./run.sh`
-5. go into the backend directory: `cd backend` and create a `.env` file with the following content:
+4. go into the backend directory: `cd backend` and create a `.env` file with the following content:

 ```bash
 DB_TYPE="sqlite3"